 With the monsoon of Star Wars Episode VII content, there’s no time better than now to reflect on a forgotten relic in the galaxy far far away.
 (Also not a bad time to capitalize on the high traffic that Star Wars content pulls.)
 Some may not remember the Star Wars Clone Wars animated TV series.
 No, not the CG show, but the one with a unique animation style that reflects the likes of Cartoon Network classics Dexters Lab and Samurai Jack.

 So what do Dexter’s Lab, Samurai Jack, and the 2003 Star Wars Clone Wars cartoons have in common?
 Well, the incredibly talented Genndy Tartakovsky was the brains behind all of them.
 The Clone Wars bares the closest resemblance to to the action and cinematography of Samurai Jack.
-This is a intriguing, almost meta, comparison because Jedi draw some inspiration from the classic samurai wanderers of 1950s Japanese cinema.

 Much like Samurai Jack, Clone Wars has a charm to it that makes it attractive to younger audiences yet gripping enough to keep older viewers interested.
 Although, the highly stylistic art may not appeal to the one-thousand-mile-a-minute, flashy action that kids watch on YouTube these days.
 Still, it’s unique and it feels right at home in the Star Wars universe.
 In the show, heroes of the Star Wars prequels embark on adventures that add depth and intrigue to the Star Wars universe.